Elementary

 Sample Elementary I daily schedule.

 Six to nine year-olds are in a sensitive period for understanding their place in the universe, the world, their community, their family, and their classroom.
-The curriculum, expressed through the “Great Lessons,” begins with the birth of the universe and all of the matter that exists today and the laws that bind it together.
+The curriculum, rooted in the “Great Lessons,” begins with the birth of the universe and all of the matter that exists today and the laws that bind it together.
 Next, studies include the solar system and the earth’s creation over billions of years.
 We examine the contributions of ancient humans and human civilizations through the fundamental needs of all humans.
-In comparing the needs of food, clothing, shelter, safety, and spirituality across cultures and over time, we think about how these basic needs are met.
-Through the study of ancient civilizations up to the present time, students learn about and focus on our connectedness as people.
+In comparing how ancient civilizations met their needs for food, shelter, safety, and spirituality, we learn that people through time and all over the world are truly more similar that different; we just meet our needs based on what is available in our time and in where we live on the globe.
 We also use specific timelines to look at the significance of language and numbers in our daily lives.
-Students explore where humans have been and learn to see themselves as part of a continuum of all that has come before us.
+Students explore all of the creatures that have inhabited the planet prior to humans and learn to see themselves as a small part of a continuum of all that has come before us.
 At the Elementary I level, students are exposed to these concepts through a series of impressionistic lessons.

-The Elementary I curriculum incorporates best practices in education, including a balanced literacy approach that emphasizes the interconnectedness of reading and writing.
-Montessori trained teachers guide students in building basic math and language skills with concrete materials and a series of instructed exercises.
+The Elementary I curriculum incorporates a balanced literacy approach that emphasizes the interconnectedness of reading and writing.
+Montessori trained teachers guide students in building foundational math and language skills with concrete materials and a series of instructed exercises.
 Our lesson methodology incorporates presentation, recall, and recognition.
+Mastery comes from repeated practice and demonstration of understanding.
 Our teachers carefully challenge each student according to his or her developmental needs and abilities.
-The prepared environment and purposeful activities are basic to independent, self-directed learning.
+The prepared environment and purposeful activities lead to independent, self-directed learning.

-Daily uninterrupted work periods allow for a variety of different kinds of work activities.
-These sequential activities are guided by individual work plans with teacher support and guidance.
-Students are given presentations individually, in small groups and in larger community groups, and they regularly conference with teachers to discuss progress and goals.
-Student are also guided to practice self-assessment As students become actively involved in their learning, they become more motivated and reflective.
+Daily uninterrupted work periods allow for a variety of different kinds of work activities in all curriculum areas including language (grammar, sentences construction, vocabulary, writing) math (basic operations, fractions, geometry), botany, geography, history and more.
+Clearly articulated lessons guide sequential activities.
+Independent work plans help students plan their day with teacher support and guidance.
+Students are given presentations individually, in small groups and in larger groups, and they conference regularly with their teachers to discuss progress and goals.
+Students are also guided to practice self-assessment.
+As students become actively involved in their learning, they become more motivated and reflective.

 Elementary II